iRobotEducation/root-docs/README.md

 (1) unplug any external connections,
 (2) hold the power button for 10 seconds to turn off the device, (3) press the power button to turn the device on again.

-## Bluetooth connection

-The Root robot will be available to connect using a Bluetooth® Low Energy connection whenever the robot is on (i.e. the eyes are on) and not connected to another device.
-Once you connect to the robot, it will play a chime and the lights will briefly flash blue.
-To disconnect, trigger a disconnection from the app or turn off the robot by holding down the yellow nose button.

 ## Mechanical